mounikaperi/java-spring-projects/README.md

         This is very flexible.
 What if we want to change the type of Map returned but leave the type of values alone as a List?
 		 TreeMap<Integer, List<String>> map = ohMy.collect(Collectors.groupingBy(String::length, TreeMap::new, Collectors.ToList()));

+ 	Partitioning is a special case of grouping.
+With partitioning, there are only two possible groups: true and false Partitioning is like splitting a list into two parts var ohMy = Stream.of("lions", "tigers", "bears");
+     		Map<Boolean, List<String>> map = ohMy.collect(Collectors.partitioningBy(s-> s.length() <= 5));
+        Here we pass a Predicate with the logic for which group each animal name belongs in.
+		Map<Boolean, List<String>> map = ohMy.collect(Collectors.partitioningBy(s-> s.length() <=7));
+  	Notice that there are still two keys in the map - one for each boolean value.
+It so happens that one of the values is an empty list, bit it is still there.
+   	As with groupingBy() we can change the type of List to something else
+    		Map<Boolean, Set<String>> map = ohMy.collect(Collectors.partitioningBy(s -> s.length() <= 7, Collectors.toSet()));
+      	Unline groupingBy(), we cannot change the type of Map that is returned.
+However, there are only two keys in the map, so does it really matter which Map type we use?
+       	Instead of using the downstream collector to specify the type, we can use any of the collectors.
+		Map<Integer, Long> map = ohMy.collect(Collectors.groupingBy(String::length, Collectors.counting()));

+  Debugging Complicated Generics:

+  	- When working with collect() there are often many levels of generics, making compiler errors unreadable.
+   		- Start over with a simple statement, and keep adding to it By making one tiny change at a time, you will know which code introduced the error.
+     		- Extract arts of the statement into separate statements.
+For Examle, try writign Collectors.groupingBy(String::length, Collectors.counting());
+       		- If it compiles you know that the problem lies elsewhere.
+If it doesn't compile you have a much shorter statement to trouleshoot.
+	 	- Use generic wildcards for the return type of the final statement: For example: Map<?, ?>
+   		- if that change alone allows the code to compile you will know that the problem lies with the return type not being what you expect

+     	- Finally, there is a mapping() collector that lets us go down a level and add another collector.
+      		Map<Integer, Optional<Character>> map = ohMy.collect(Collectors.groupingBy(String::length,
+			Collectors.mapping(s -> s.charAt(0), Collectors.mnBy((A,b)->a-b)));

+   		var map = ohMap.collect(groupingBy(String::length, mapping(s -> s.charAt(0), minBy((a,b) -> a-b)));

+Teeing Collectors:

+	- Suppose you want to return two things.
+As we have learned, this is problematic with streams becuase you only get one pass.
+ 	- The summary statistics are good when you want those operations.
+  	- Luckily you can use teeing() to return multiple values of your own
+   	- First, define the return type.
+We use a record here record Separations(String spaceSearated, String commaSeparated) {}
+      	- Now we write the stream.
+As you read, pay attention to the number of Collectors: var list = List.of("x", "y", "z");
+	 	Separations result = list.stream().collect(Collectors.teeing(Collectors.joining(" "), Collectors.joining(","), (s,c) -> new Separations(s,c)));
+   	- WHen executed prints
+    		Separations[spaceSeparated- x y z, commaSeparated=x,y,z]
+      	- There are three Collectors in this code.
+Two of them are for joining() and roduce the values we want to return.
+       	- The third is teeing() which combines the results into the single object we want to return.
+	- This way, java is happy because only one object is returned, and we are happy because we don't have to go through the stream twice.